Kabel Three No Trump - Kabel 3 No Trump

 With the Kock-Werner Redouble, East is indicating a shortness in Hearts, the suit of his partner.
 West must then look for another bid.
 If, however, East had been satisfied to play in 1 Heart doubled, East would have simply passed.

-This particular auction has apparently caused some confusion in partnership agreements, which include different bidding systems such as Kaplan-Sheinwold and Standard American.
+In order to resolve several bidding problems after a 1 Diamond opening and a 2 Clubs response, Mr. Eric Kokish has formulated a series of responses to communicate better information regarding the holding of the partner.
+This particular bidding sequence has apparently caused some confusion in partnership agreements, which include different bidding systems such as Kaplan-Sheinwold and Standard American.
 The conditions of the situation became clear when the partnership is employing different ranges for No Trump openings.

 Eric Kokish's Responses to a Strong, Artificial 2 Clubs Opening